Virtual CTO Subscription Terms of Service: Client Acceptance

 Please read the following terms carefully.
-This section outlines your agreement to the Virtual CTO Subscription Services Agreement by checking a checkbox during the payment process.
+This section outlines your agreement to the Virtual CTO Subscription Terms of Service by checking a checkbox during the payment process.

 Effective Date: The Effective Date of this Agreement shall be the date upon which you, the Client, successfully complete your payment for the Services and affirmatively indicate your acceptance of these terms by checking the designated box.